 requested one, anywhere in the world - for free.
 I decided to send the boxes without charging a penny for the work or shipping, to convey the message that something of such priority as peace should not have a price.
 And that art can be both inclusive and accessible."

 After 10 amazing years, the project came to a close in May 2016.

-Some boxes are occasionally made for special exhibits or art collectors.
+Some boxes are occasionally made for special exhibits, events or art collectors by contacting the studio.